 Popular Career Options

-While it is possible for graduates of D.N.P. programs to enter academic or research careers, the intent of these degree programs is to train working clinicians.
-However, graduates of D.N.P. programs are not limited to clinical practice.
-Some possible career tracks for nurse practitioners with a Doctor of Nursing Practice include:
+Graduates of D.N.P. programs are not limited to clinical practice.
+Some possible career tracks for nurse practitioners with a Doctor of Nursing Practice include the above plus:

 - Nurse management